-Henry McKee Minton was an African American pharmacist and physician who helped found the first African American fraternity, Sigma Pi Phi, commonly known as The Boulé.
-Minton also founded the second black medical institution in Philadelphia, Mercy Hospital (now Mercy-Douglass Hospital).
+Henry McKee Minton was an African American pharmacist and physician who was one of the six men who founded the first African American fraternity, Sigma Pi Phi, commonly known as The Boulé.
+The other five founders were Algernon Jackson, Edwin Howard, Richard Warrick, Robert Abele, and Eugene Hinson.
+Minton also founded the second Black medical institution in Philadelphia, Mercy Hospital (now Mercy-Douglass Hospital).

 In 1907 Minton helped found Mercy Hospital (merged into Mercy-Douglass Hospital in 1948) in Philadelphia with Dr. Eugene Hinson.
 Dr. Algernon B. Jackson became the first superintendent of the hospital and remained in that post until 1920 when he left to teach on the Howard University Medical School faculty.
 Minton was appointed his successor, and over the next 24 years as superintendent at Mercy Hospital he organized a Social Services Department, helped train over 200 interns, and in 1930 raised the standards for the Nursing School while leading the construction of a nursing building.